 A Closer Look at the Case

-Taking a closer look at the entire case, the Front, Top, Bottom and Side panels are all made out of aluminum.
-The great thing about using aluminum is that it is very sturdy overall, but it is a finger print magnet (get that micro-fiber towel ready).
+Taking a closer look at the entire case, the Front, Top, Bottom and Side panels are all made out of aluminium.
+The great thing about using aluminium is that it is very sturdy overall, but it is a fingerprint magnet (get that micro-fibre towel ready).
 Every panel and piece of this case is secured with screws, this can be great if you are a modder that wants to possibly paint the case.
-The Front is a solid piece of aluminum that has the Raijintek logo.
-The right side panel has a window located in the bottom right hand corner.
+The Front is a solid piece of aluminium that has the Raijintek logo.
+The right side panel has a window located in the bottom right-hand corner.

 A Closer Look at the inside

 Looking at the inside of the case, the motherboard tray is inverted with the PSU mounted at the front of the case.
 The motherboard tray has a few cable tie mounts and a few grommets for passing cables.
 Most of the big cables can be routed with a huge opening in front of the motherboard tray.

 On the backside of the motherboard tray, there are areas to mount two 2.5” drives.
 The final piece of the inside is an ssd/harddrive bracket that attaches along the top of the case.
 With this installed, you cannot see your GPU.
 The window on the right-side panel does display your CPU cooler.

 Test System and Build Impressions